lzx325/DREDDA/README.md

 - PyTables 3.6.1
 - h5py 2.10.0

+To automatically install the package and the dependencies use `pip install -e .` at the root directory of this repo.
 ## Reproducing the LINCS drug list
 To run DREDDA with our pretrained checkpoint, simply use
 ```